 Bare wood is any wood that has not been treated with any type of finish.
 This includes wood that’s been sanded but not stained or sealed.

 Finished wood, on the other hand, is any wood that has been treated with a finish.
 This includes wood that’s been stained, sealed, or painted.

-In general, jojoba oil works better on bare wood.
-This is because the oil is able to penetrate the wood more easily, resulting in a deeper, richer finish.
+In general, jojoba oil works better on bare wood because the oil is able to penetrate the wood more efficiently, resulting in a deeper, richer finish.